skounis/Building-Cloud-Computing-Solutions/README.md

 5. Monitoring and Logging: Look at the metrics (CPU, Memory, I/O load).
 Look at the data and make decisions.
 6. Communication and Collaboration:

+### Utilize IaC
+Manage Cloud Infrastructure.
+Key terms:
+* Infrastructure as Code (IaC): Code that deployes and Infrastructure
+* Terraform: A popular IaC
+* Environment Drift: IaC stops environments from drifting and changing
+* Snowflake Environment: An example when we do not use IaC, automation.
+A non reproducible environment

+#### What is IaC
+The management of network, virtual machines, load balancers, connection topology in a descriptive model.

+The same IaC model generates the same environment every time it is applied.

+Teams who implement IaC can deliver stable environments rapidly and at scale.
+Teams avoid manual configuration of environments and enforce consistency by representing the desired state of their environments via code.
+Infrastructure deployments with IaC are repeatable and prevent runtime issues caused by configuration drift or missing dependencies (see [Azure Resource Manager](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview))

 Links and Resource
 1. [Speeding Up Innovation: What I learned from Netflix](https://www.slideshare.net/adriancockcroft/speeding-up-31799721)